Parent guide

 Graph and table misreads

 Statistics and graph questions reward careful reading.
-A careless misread on the axis often costs more marks than a hard algebra question.
+A single misread on the axis scale can cost more marks than a hard algebra question gets wrong.

-• Confusing median and mean under time pressure.
+• Confusing median and mean under time pressure and applying the wrong calculation to the right data.

 What helps